mxro/maxrohde-web/content/posts/2018/2018-01-18-git-versioning-beyond-revisr/index.md

 ---
+coverImage: info.png
+date: "2018-01-18"
+primaryBlog: maxrohde.com
+tags:
+- git
+- wordpress
 title: 'Git Versioning: Beyond Revisr'
-date: '2018-01-18'
-tags:
-  - 'git'
-  - 'wordpress'
-coverImage: 'info.png'
 ---

 Some time ago, I have written an article about how to [set up versioning for WordPress using git](https://maxrohde.com/2017/11/12/versioning-wordpress-with-git-and-revisr/).
 I now came across an article by Newt Labs which have created an infographic about the [justification for using git for WordPress](https://newtlabs.co.uk/why-git-is-really-important-for-your-wordpress-site-infographic/).
 I think this infographic is quite insightful, so I will provide it below (with the kind permission of Newt Labs).